ayushsubedi/cheersAI/README.md

 - [x] Create flask app
 - [x] Create authentication for interface and API
 - [x] Create a mechanism to store uploaded files
-- [ ] Create a mechanism for seemless transitioning when models are updated
+- [x] Create a mechanism for seemless transitioning when models are updated
 - [ ] Identify more engineering problems
 - [ ] Figure out ways to deploy for staging
 - [ ] Create table schema

+# Engineering
 - [ ] Identify patient tracking
 - [ ] Create a simple dashboard
 - [ ] Identify requirements for dashboard
 - [ ] Create a user auth system

 ### APIs
 - [ ] create list of APIs required